Chicken Braised in Milk

 We’re going to ask you to trust us on this one.
 Here’s an unlikely-sounding recipe that more than delivers on the culinary trust fall we’re asking of you.
 Just the thing for cozy evenings, a ragtag bunch of ingredients comes together in the most magical way.
 There’s so little to it, but a peculiar kind of alchemy happens unattended in the oven.
 Lemon zest transforms the milk into a creamy sauce, flavored with rich chicken drippings, peppery notes of spice, and earthy marjoram.
 Serve with roasted root vegetables and lots of sauce spooned on top and know we’ve got your back.

-3-4 pound chicken
+- 3-4 pound chicken

-salt and pepper
+- salt and pepper

-2 Tbs olive oil
+- 2 Tbs olive oil

-2 Tbs butter
+- 2 Tbs butter

-zest of 2 lemons, removed in large strips
+- zest of 2 lemons, removed in large strips

-6 cloves garlic, slightly crushed but unpeeled
+- 6 cloves garlic, slightly crushed but unpeeled

-2 tsp pink peppercorns, slightly crushed
+- 2 tsp pink peppercorns, slightly crushed

-1/2 whole nutmeg
+- 1/2 whole nutmeg

-1 bunch marjoram
+- 1 bunch marjoram

-1 pint whole milk (local, low-temp pasteurized, non-homogenized if you can get it)
+- 1 pint whole milk (local, low-temp pasteurized, non-homogenized if you can get it)

-- Carefully pour the milk around the chicken and place in the oven.
+- Carefully pour the milk over the chicken and place in the oven.
 Cook covered for 20 minutes, then uncover and continue cooking for about 45 minutes to 1 hour, checking for doneness every ten minutes.
 Slice and pull apart the bird, and serve with milky pan sauce spooned over the top.